Sonukumari97/Diasater-Tweet-With-BERT-/README.md

  - tensorflow : to get TfBertModel
  - text_hammer : to do text pre-processing
  - RandomForest
- - nltk : natural language tranfer toolkit
+ - nltk : natural language transfer toolkit
  - WorldCloud : visualization technique for texts

 Here we use different approch to classify tweets
 1. RandomForest